Episode: 7 Cliff Notes on analytics

 Luke Hay, Analytics and UX Consultant with over 15 years industry experience in all forms of website management.
 Talks with me about his new book Researching UX - Analytics: Understanding is the Heart of Great UX.
 By the end of this book, you'll have a strong understanding of the important role analytics plays in the UX process.
 It will inspire you to take an "analytics first" approach to your UX projects.

-This episode of Cliff Notes: Ask a leader Podcast.
+This episode of Cliff Notes: Lead manufacturing Podcast.
 Tristan Bailey talks to Luke Hay to understand when a business should use UX and Analytics and how easy and valuable it is to get started. how can you get started with Analytics or UX in your business and where to begin.

 0:04 Hello and welcome to another episode where we ask a leader, find a way.

 0:10 Today we're talking to Luke who's just published a book on using analytics to improve your UX and now we look forward to learning with him today and seeing what he can teach us about applying data to interaction design and he's got a new book out.
 Hello.

 0:32 yeah I'm trying to recover.
 But I'm feeling okay.
 Could you give us a little background in there.
 There's no